pmean/build-website/text/01/population-1.md

 1.  **[Yes, Polling
     Works](http://www.gallup.com/poll/FromtheEd/ed0211.asp)**.
 Frank
     Newport.
-Accessed on 2002-12-03. \"There\'s little question that some Americans are skeptical of polls and the process by which we use small samples to represent the views of millions of people.
-We pick up that skepticism when we poll people about polls (something we do from time to time!), and I certainly hear it when I am on a radio talk show or make a speech and get bombarded with questions about the believability of our polls, which are based on what seems to the questioners to be ridiculously small numbers of people.\" www.gallup.com/poll/FromtheEd/ed0211.asp
+Accessed on 2002-12-03.
+"There's little question that some Americans are skeptical of polls and the process by which we use small samples to represent the views of millions of people.
+We pick up that skepticism when we poll people about polls (something we do from time to time!), and I certainly hear it when I am on a radio talk show or make a speech and get bombarded with questions about the believability of our polls, which are based on what seems to the questioners to be ridiculously small numbers of people." www.gallup.com/poll/FromtheEd/ed0211.asp

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with general help resources.
 You can also browse for pages similar to this one at [Category: Confidence intervals](../category/ConfidenceIntervals.asp) and [Category: Sample